Home | E-Verify E-Verify(r) is a registered trademark of the U.S. Department of Homeland Security

 Our Key Services

 E Verify LLC specializes in training employers to verify legal authorization documents to work in the United States.
 Our expertise consists of review of existing employer procedures and training.
-Our investigators are former ICE agents experienced in representing employers for USCIS audits.
+Our investigators are former ICE, IRS and other agency's experienced in representing employers for USCIS audits.

 Employment Verification